Milo Mazurkiewicz: Early life and education

-Mazurkiewicz was born in Złotów, Poland.
-Their parents split while they were still in kindergarten, and they were raised by their mother.
+Mazurkiewicz was born in Złotów.
+There was a mix-up due to Mazurkiewicz's mother sharing a first and last name with another woman who had given birth, which led to a different infant being brought to their parents before the mistake was noticed.
+Their parents split when they were four years old, and they were raised by their mother.
 Mazurkiewicz showed prowess for linguistics in early childhood, and their first documented attempts at creating artificial languages date back to 2001.

 In the school year 2013/2014, as a student from the 1st High School in Złotów, Mazurkiewicz won the final of the 12th Olympiad in Mathematical Linguistics (scoring 115 out of 120 possible points, the next competitor had 30 points less) and won the 1st place individually during the 12th International Linguistics Olympiad in Beijing (competing with 152 competitors from 28 countries).
 The jury awarded 41 individual medals (7 gold, 13 silver and 21 bronze) and 9 prizes for the best solved tasks.
 Milo scored 84 points (the next competitors on the podium, from the US and Canada, scored 81 and 73 points respectively) and the prize for the best solved problem.

 After graduating from high school with a matura diploma, Milo studied computer science at the Poznań University of Technology.
 They received a scholarship from the Minister of National Education, graduating in 2017 with a degree in computer science.
 They were known for their humorous invention of the mathematical constant "ęć", where π + ęć = 5 ($\pi$ is pronounced as /pl/ in Polish, and when combined with "ęć" creates "pięć" (/pl/), the Polish word for five).